Philip-93/Bandsite/README.md

 ## About

 [Academic Project] -
 A fictional band's website used to show comprehension of Flexbox, SASS, BEM, responsive design, APIs, and Javascript fundamentals.
 This project was completed in three weeks.
-Each sprint in this folder is the culmination of a weeks worth of work finally culminating in the final product on sprint-three.
+Each sprint in this folder is the culmination of a weeks worth of work, sprint-three folder has the final version of the project.

 ## Goals and Requirements